-The following procedure shall apply to students in out-of-home placements, as that term is defined by C.R.S.
+The following procedure applies to students in out-of-home placements, as that term is defined by C.R.S.
 22-32-138(1)(h).

-Unless the district or school is otherwise authorized to deny enrollment to a student in out-of-home placement, the district or school shall enroll the student regardless of whether the district or school has received the student's immunization records.
-Upon enrolling the student, the school shall notify the student's legal guardian that unless the school receives the student's certificate of immunization or a written authorization for administration of immunizations within fourteen (14) days after the student enrolls, the school shall suspend the student until such time as the school receives the certificate of immunization or authorization.
+Unless the district or school is otherwise authorized to deny enrollment to a student in out-of-home placement, the district or school must applie the student's immunization records.
+Upon enrolling must enroll the student regardless of whether the district or school has received the student's immunization records.
+Upon enrolling the student, the school must notify the student's legal guardian that unless the school receives the student's certificate of immunization or a written authorization for administration of immunizations within fourteen (14) days after the student enrolls, the school will suspend the student until such time as the school receives the certificate of immunization or authorization.

-Approved: 1980 Revised: 08/12/93, 06/16/97, 08/23/01, 11/13/08, 08/11/2011, 02/14/19
+Approved: 1980 Revised: 08/12/93, 06/16/97, 08/23/01, 11/13/08, 08/11/2011, 02/14/19, Anticipated Revision Fall 2021